oinone/oinone-docs/en/UserManual/Designers/UIDesigner/Components/field.md

 - Selectable Scope: Includes all departments and custom selection.
 If no specific departments are manually selected, it will be all departments.
   - All Departments: You can select all the departments created in the system.
   - Custom: You can manually select specific departments, and there are quick options provided:
-    * Current Employee: The first employee identity bound to the current user.
-    * Current Company: The company to which the current employee belongs.
+    * All departments of the current user's company: All departments of the company to which the current user binds all employee identities
-    * Department of Current User: All departments to which the current employee belongs.
+    * Department of the current user: All departments belonging to all employee identities tied to the current user
-    * Department of Current User and Its Sub - departments: All departments to which the current employee belongs and all their sub - departments.
+    * Department and subordinate departments of the current user: all departments and all sub-departments belonging to all employee identities bound by the current user
 + Maximum/Minimum Number of Selections: You can limit the range of the number of selections, including the maximum and minimum number of selections, to restrict user input.

 ## (XXXIII) Role